jeffpar/pcjs.v1/disks/pc/windows/3.10/README.md

 Microsoft Windows 3.10
 ---

-The PCjs machine below is running Microsoft Windows 3.10 on an IBM PC AT with PC-DOS 3.30.
+The PCjs machine below starts Microsoft Windows 3.10, using an IBM PC AT running PC-DOS 3.30.

-{% include machine.html id="ibm5170-pcdos330" %}
+{% include machine.html id="ibm5170-win310" %}

 Directory listings of the seven 1.2Mb distribution diskettes are provided below.